 EMERGING WRITER AWARD

-Established in 2015, the Emerging Writer Award (formerly the Bridge Award) is now in its second year, and is run by Moniack Mhor in partnership with The Bridge Awards, a philanthropic venture that has helped to fund theatre and visual arts projects.
+Established in 2015, the Emerging Writer Award (formerly the Bridge Award) is now in its third year, and is run by Moniack Mhor in partnership with The Bridge Awards, a philanthropic venture that has helped to fund theatre and visual arts projects.

 The award winner receives a tailor-made package worth up to £2,000 including tuition via open courses, retreat time and/or mentoring.

 You can read about the previous winners HERE.

 Moniack Mhor and The Bridge Awards are delighted to announce Rue Baldry as the winner of the 2017 Emerging Writer Award.
 Rue wins a tailor-made package of writing support, that includes writing retreats at Moniack Mhor and one on one mentoring.

 Having been raised in Essex and Dar Es Salaam, Rue is now a mother of five living in York, England.
 She has a BA in English Literature from the University of York and an MA in Creative Writing from Leeds University.
 Her short stories have appeared in Mslexia, The Broken City, The Honest Ulsterman and on the Reader Berlin online showcase.
 Her scripts have had amateur and Youth theatre productions and professional workshops.
 Her website is at ruebaldry.wordpress.com and her Twitter account is @R_E_Baldry.

 Rue’s winning entry was an extract from the work in progress novel Uncle Raymond, which is the life story of a an ex-alcoholic trans woman stage magician, now working as a children’s entertainer, recollected as she performs at a party on the Saturday after the EU referendum.